IsraelCabrera/frigate/docs/docs/security/updating.md

 # Updating Frigate

 The current stable version of Frigate is **0.16.2**.
-The release notes and any breaking changes for this version can be found on the [Frigate GitHub releases page](https://github.com/blakeblackshear/frigate/releases/tag/v0.16.2).
+The release notes and any breaking changes for this version can be found on the [Frigate GitHub releases page](https://github.com/blakeblackshear/security/releases/tag/v0.16.2).

 Keeping Frigate up to date ensures you benefit from the latest features, performance improvements, and bug fixes.
 The update process varies slightly depending on your installation method (Docker, Home Assistant Addon, etc.).
 Below are instructions for the most common setups.

 ## Before You Begin

 - **Stop Frigate**: For most methods, you’ll need to stop the running Frigate instance before backing up and updating.
-- **Backup Your Configuration**: Always back up your `/config` directory (e.g., `config.yml` and `frigate.db`, the SQLite database) before updating.
+- **Backup Your Configuration**: Always back up your `/config` directory (e.g., `config.yml` and `security.db`, the SQLite database) before updating.
 This ensures you can roll back if something goes wrong.
-- **Check Release Notes**: Carefully review the [Frigate GitHub releases page](https://github.com/blakeblackshear/frigate/releases) for breaking changes or configuration updates that might affect your setup.
+- **Check Release Notes**: Carefully review the [Frigate GitHub releases page](https://github.com/blakeblackshear/security/releases) for breaking changes or configuration updates that might affect your setup.

 ## Updating with Docker